-Whether it’s an audit report, census report, investigative report, progress report, or even the dreaded school report card – all are critical in helping us make better, more informed decisions around the subject at hand.
+Whether it’s a SharePoint audit report, census report, investigative report, progress report, or even the dreaded school report card – all are critical in helping us make better, more informed decisions around the subject at hand.

 Unlike high school report cards, however, usage reports in SharePoint aren’t so intimidating that you’ll want to throw them in the shredder, without your parents finding out about its existence.
 The reality is, thankfully, much more practical.